Things to Do in Palermo with Kids

 No place in the world is obsessed with food like Sicily.
 Walking through the streets of the city, we had the impression that at each step, someone was eating something.
 So, what other option did we have but to join them?
 Italian restaurants are open mostly from 12 pm until 3 pm for lunch, so if you miss that lunchtime, you have to wait for dinner which is at 7 pm.
-Since we tasted all the vegetarian specialties during our three weeks in Sicily, we decided to try the ‘walk and eat’ option in Palermo: roasted chestnuts rolled in ash!
+Since we tasted all the vegan specialties during our three weeks in Sicily, we decided to try the ‘walk and eat’ option in Palermo: roasted chestnuts rolled in ash!

 Dozens of guards were standing around the fountain.
 We thought that the president of the state had a bath inside, but there were just statues of a lot of naked figures.
 The second name for the fountain is Piazza Della Vergogna, or ‘The Fountain of Shame’.

 The fountain was originally built in Florence, but it was sold and moved to Palermo.
 Maybe they were afraid that someone would take Fountain back to Florence.
 With the supervision and permission of the guards, we made five circles around the fountain and took a few photos.
 Not even the Pope in the Vatican has such great protection.
 The guards watched our youngest daughter with suspicion.

 Places to visit nearby Palermo: Monreale